shamansir/shamansir.github.io/Blog/blog-en/2020-04-23-purescript-ui-driven-by-finite-state-machines-and-event-streams-part-i.md

     coveredB
 ```

-And it's update function looks like this:
+And it’s update function looks like this:

 ```haskell
 make'